-A signature program of Colgate University since 1980, Living Writers is a master class in how works of literature come to be.
+Since 1980, a master class in how works of literature come to be.

-Each book has its own page to explore with author bios, podcasts, recommended resources, and more!
-For more information and to register for weekly events, click on each of the book titles in the upper left portion of this page.
+Each book has its own page to explore with author bios, podcasts, recommended resources, and more.
+Click on each of the books below for more information and to register for weekly events.

 I appreciate that my college is creating this opportunity for me to engage intellectually with prominent writers, along with a Colgate professor and other students of all ages.Goldie Blumenstyk ’79, senior writer, Chronicle of Higher Education

-- Invitations to Wednesday evening book discussions with faculty & students
+- Invitations to Monday evening book discussions with faculty

 - Invitations to Thursday afternoon author events